art-in/meteos/backend/readme.md

 Meteos Backend.

-Provides rest api for storing environment data from Sensor and serving it to Frontend.
+Rest api service for storing environment data received from Sensor and serving it to Frontend.

 ---